32 High School Recommendation Letter Samples

 Where a High School Student May Need a Recommendation Letter

-A high school student may need a recommendation letter in many instances.
-For example, when the student is in need of transfer from one institution to another, a recommendation letter may be needed.
-It is through the recommendation letter that the receiving teacher can know the type of student he or she is receiving.
-It is essential to know the strength of a new student.
-Therefore, the recommendation would be necessary for placing the new student in the right class and group based on the strength which at this point is considered to be true as per the recommendation letter.
+When the student needs to transfer from one institution to another, a recommendation letter may be needed.
+It is through this letter that the receiving teacher can know the type of student they are receiving.
+It is essential to know the strengths of a new student.
+Therefore, the recommendation would be necessary for placing the new student in the right class and group based on their strengths, which at this point is considered to be true as per the recommendation letter.

 Collect Information from the Student (Pre-writing Requirements)

-Writing the recommendation letter is a time-consuming process that the teacher cannot do during their work hours.
+Writing it is a time-consuming process that the teacher cannot do during their work hours.
 Thus, to make the process of writing the letter easier and faster for the teacher, the student will need to provide information regarding their grades and achievements, how the student has performed throughout the school years, and also provide the necessary information regarding the job position or school program that the student is applying for.
-The recommender should acquire from the student the following before they write the recommendation letter:

 Deadline for submission of the letter